 Fortunately, Blade recovers and manages to shield her from the creature’s fierce strike.
 As the Manananggal starts to tear the base apart, our heroes are forced to retreat.

-Just after he states that her remark suits him since he’s never need help before, the Manananggal is spotted and is headed towards their village.
+Just after he states that her remark suits him since he’s never need help before, the Manananggal is spotted as it heads towards their village.
 As Lupit rushes out to engage it, Makoto asks him what he meant about his recent statement.
-Eric says that he didn’t mean it since they’re a team, especially since he asks a task for her to do.
+Eric says that he didn’t mean it since they’re a team, especially since he has a task for her to do.

 It turns out that she’s being used to lure the great beast towards a certain spot by running as fast as she can while carry a torch.
 She and Razor manage to reach a particular spot on the beach where Lupit is also at.
 At that moment, Blade emerges and proceeds to slash at it.